First published under my pseudonym, Xay Tomsen 1 April 2013 ~ Page and archived comments moved here 4 April 2016

 - Ban lines work fine for group, individual avatar etc;

 - Land deeding works the same as SL;

 - Sculpties work the same;

-- As of October 2013, InWorldz has LSL vehicle scripting – Refer my separate article Vehicles in InWorldz or watch the video on YouTube Vehicles in InWorldz – The Road Test.*30 May 2014 – Ignore the video – What could be done then, can’t be done now.
+- As of October 2013, InWorldz has LSL vehicle scripting 30 May 2014 - Ignore my YouTube video on this - What could be done then, can't be done now.
 After spending months and months developing vehicles, they changed the code and made a zillion patches or whatever, and now none of my vehicle scripts work.

 Things where InWorldz kicks other virtual worlds

 - Account setup is dead simple.
 You can be inworld in under a minute.
 Yes I timed it :)

 - The InWorldz landing point is usually populated by a couple of mentors who readily greet you;

 - Texture uploads and object imports are free;